shaitanzx/Fooocus_extend/README.md

 19. Support external upscalers
 20. Сhanging the number of steps
 21. Add Dynamic Lora Support (full help in panel Extentions -> in generate -> DinamicLoraHelp
+22. The negative prompt field has been moved to the main page with the option to return it to its original location.

 **Launch**.
 If you will run it on a local machine, you can safely skip this item.